HimanshuR321/SoC-IITB-2025-Trackathon/Week6/ReadME.md

-# Week 6 – Intro to Backend Development: Power Up Your Full-Stack Skills ⚙️
+# Week 6 – Intro to Backend Development⚙️

 Welcome to **Week 6** of the Trackathon!